 • Roman Arch

 This semi-circular arch is commonly known as the Roman arch or the round arch.
-In this example, the rich wood construction of this arch is complemented by the cement walls and flooring.
-Encased by an arch with glass windows, the door opens to an entryway that leads through the magnificent wooden arch into the rest of the home.
+In this example, the rich wood construction of this arch is complemented throughout the room with ethnic textures.
+This amazing study absolutely bursts with Mediterranean nostalgia.

 • Segmental Arch

 Another name for the Syrian arch is the segmental arch.
 It forms a partial curve with a small rise in the center which makes it semi-elliptical across the top.
-These arches open this kitchen up to the rest of the home with a robust welcome.
-This modern kitchen boasts a dark hardwood floor and contrasting creamy white cabinetry.
-The way the rustic brick contrasts with the countertops of black marble is also very striking.
+This big window looks amazing with the wide-open ceiling.
+What’s more, the arch is designed into the entry and doorways as well.

 • Flattened Gothic Arches